Residential Mortgage Loans

 2. Guaranteed by Government-Sponsored Enterprises (GSEs): This category includes RMBS issued by GSEs.
 They do not have the full backing of the federal government.
 Instead, they offer guarantees for the punctual payment of interest and principal on the securities.
 As a service, GSEs typically charge a fee for this guarantee.
 It’s a promise based on the credibility and financial strength of the GSE rather than the government itself.

-No federal agency or GSE guarantees these securities.
-Private entities like banks, financial institutions, or other businesses issue them.
+These securities are not guaranteed by any federal agency or GSE.
+They are typically issued by private entities like banks, financial institutions, or other businesses.
 They have credit enhancements in the form of pool insurance, letters of credit, or subordination to appeal to investors.
 The mortgages backing non-agency RMBS are often termed as non-conforming mortgages.
 They might have higher Loan-to-Value (LTV) ratios or be associated with borrowers of lower credit quality.

 Mortgage Contingency Features

 Borrowers may have a prepayment or early repayment option that allows them to prepay all or part of the outstanding mortgage principal before maturity.
-This poses a prepayment risk for lenders as the exactness of cash flow timings, and amounts becomes unpredictable.
+This poses a prepayment risk for lenders as the exactness of cash flow timings and amounts become unpredictable.
 To minimize this uncertainty, lenders often impose prepayment penalties.
 The penalties compensate for differences between the contract and prevailing mortgage rates.

 The mortgage can default if a borrower fails to adhere to the payment schedule.
 This allows the lender to initiate foreclosure.
 The amount recovered after the property’s sale might be inadequate to cover the losses.
 In recourse loans, lenders can claim the difference between the outstanding amount and sales proceeds from the borrower.
 Non-recourse loans do not permit lenders to make such claims and can only recover the balance through the property.
-The type of loan, whether recourse or non-recourse, impacts the borrower’s likelihood of default, especially where the LTVs are higher than 100%.
-Depending on the nature of the mortgage, borrowers may consider a strategic default, where they intentionally default, weighing the consequences against potential benefits.
+The type of loan, whether recourse or non-recourse, impacts the borrower’s default likelihood, especially where the LTVs are higher than 100%.
+Depending on the mortgage’s nature, borrowers may consider a strategic default, where they intentionally default, weighing the consequences against potential benefits.

 Underwater Mortgages